FAQ - Richfield Pines

-- If we have a surplus of potted trees (which is very likely), certainly.
-They will be small (1-2 feet) and very young.
-But if you would really like to plant your own tree, we will do our best to accommodate you.
+- If we have a surplus of potted trees, certainly.
+They will be small (1-2 feet tall) and very young.
+If you want to plant your own tree at home, we will do our best to accommodate you.

 - Can you pull tree out of the ground, roots and all?

 - Ah, we call this "Griswold style" after the movie National Lampoon's Christmas Vacation.
 Unfortunately this is a Hollywood impossibility.
 The roots are roughly as long as the height of the tree, and they extend in all directions.
 The roots also become tangled with the roots of other trees.